 Mills Oakley acknowledges that our supply chain extends beyond those that we have direct contractual relationships with.
-We also understand that our risk assessment may change as we peer deeper into our supply chains.
-We promise to further understand the subsequent layers of our supply chains in future reporting periods, once we are content we have an in-depth understanding of our tier 1 suppliers.
+We are pleased to have extended our analysis to Client Related Procurement in this reporting period.
+From this exercise we further understand how our risk assessment changes as we peer deeper into our supply chains.
+We promise to continue to further understand the subsequent layers of our supply chains in future reporting periods.